dsc-courses/dsc80-2023-fa/project3/index.md

 - Part 2: A **report**, submitted as a website.
 This will contain a narrative "story" with visuals. **Focus on this after finishing _most_ of your analysis.**

 {: .warning }
-**The project is due on Thursday, May 18th at 11:59PM**.
+**The project is due on Friday, Nov 17th at 11:59PM**.
 While there is no checkpoint, we encourage you to finish Part 1 by Monday, May 15th, to leave yourself three days to review your analysis and prepare your report.<br><br>Like other projects, you're welcome to work with a partner, though if you do, you must **both** work on all pieces together, simultaneously.
 You will only submit one notebook and create one website.

 ---